Professor Jobs at Midwestern University with Visa Sponsorship

 Which visa types does Midwestern University commonly use for Professor roles?

 Midwestern University sponsors H-1B visas for full-time faculty in specialty occupations, which covers most doctoral-level Professor roles.
-J-1 exchange visitor visas are also used for visiting faculty and postdoctoral appointments.
+J-1 visa exchange visitor visas are also used for visiting faculty and postdoctoral appointments.
 F-1 OPT and CPT can bridge recent graduates into short-term academic work before a longer-term petition is filed.
-TN status is an option for Canadian and Mexican nationals in qualifying academic fields.
+TN visa status is an option for Canadian and Mexican nationals in qualifying academic fields.

 What qualifications does Midwestern University expect for Professor positions?